Review-extracts of various CDs

 honoured with the Diapason d’or

-The recordings of William Christie, Luc Beausejour or Siegbert Rampe, do not prepare you for the fascinating monument which Mitzi Meyerson’s fingers allow you to discover.
+The recordings of William Christie, Luc Beausejour or Siegbert Rampe do not prepare you for the fascinating monument which Mitzi Meyerson’s fingers allow you to discover.
 This allegorical cycle, is somewhere between the programme sonatas of Kuhnau and the forma und spiritual accomplishments of the Goldberg Variations.
 The cycle seems anecdotal and its 40 dance movements are as decorative as they are inspiring.

 As Pygmalion Mitzi Meyerson portrays each suite with vitality, precision, sensitivity and taste, so that the Muses appear and evolve into a magnificent ballet.
 The harpsichordist uncovers the mysteries of an "Errato" untouchable, as if covered with a thousand veils.
 The touches of humour of Polymnia, furious, perplexed, resolute and then jubilant, evoking a smile and even the "Bourrée a priori" insignificant "Euterpe" proves to be an irresistible movement with a gripping characteristic , similar to the "chaconne" which follows with regal, orchestral imagination.
-Magnified by the staggering virtuosity and incredible fantasy, the Fischer cycle glitters with a thousand details, delightful, with bright colour and contrast but always harmonious, like a Flemish allegory of the 17. century.

 The "tour de force" of the harpsichordist reflects that of the composer, who, in creating a painting of Parnassus, produces a breathtaking encyclopedia of effects and rhetorical figures.
 There are a few rate interpretations which completely change one’s perception of a composition....
 The musical Parnassus of Mitzi Meyerson is a striking example of these.